MHSeals/mhseals_docker/README.md

 > wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/master/install.sh | bash
 > ```
 >
-> Then, make the `nvm` command available by resourcing your shell configuration file.
+> Then, make the `nvm` command available by sourcing your shell configuration file.
 I would highly advise ZSH users to lazy load NVM by replacing the generated commands with the [zsh-nvm](https://github.com/lukechilds/zsh-nvm) plugin.
 Alternatively, replace it with a [lazy loading function](https://github.com/nvm-sh/nvm/issues/730).
 >
 > ```bash
 > source ~/.bashrc # .zshrc or config.fish depending on your shell